Prison education: History and results

-In the US, there were few studies on the relationship between educational programs and recidivism before the 1970s.
-The first was done at the Ohio Penitentiary in 1924, and examined 200 inmates who had completed correspondence programs.
-The results, which found that inmates in the program were more "successful" after release, established the first link in the US between prison education and reduced recidivism.
+In the US, there were few studies on the relationship between educational programmes and recidivism before the 1970s.
+The first was done at the Ohio Penitentiary in 1924, and examined 200 inmates who had completed correspondence programmes.
+The results, which found that inmates in the programme were more "successful" after release, established the first link in the US between prison education and reduced recidivism.
 A 1948 study at a Wisconsin State Prison examined 680 prisoners who attended full-time study in custody for two years after their release.
 Results indicated a "small but statistically significant" decrease in recidivism.
 The first extensive study undertaken to examine the relationship was called Project Newgate.
-Beginning in 1969, and studying 145 inmates in Minnesota over five years, results indicated that inmates who participated in an education program were more than 33% less likely to return to prison.
+Beginning in 1969, and studying 145 inmates in Minnesota over five years, results indicated that inmates who participated in an education programme were more than 33% less likely to return to prison.
 Other results at the time were not unanimous.
-A meta-analysis in 1975 and another in 1983 found that while education programs in prison were beneficial for inmates, their effects on recidivism were inconclusive; the methods used in these meta-analyses have been considered to be of poor quality by modern standards.
-Later studies, however, consistently show that educational programs reduce the rates of re-offending.
-A 1987 study of Federal Bureau of Prisons inmates found that those who participated in education programs were 8.6% less likely to return to prison, and a 1997 study of 3,200 inmates in Maryland, Minnesota and Ohio found a reduction rate of 29%.
+A meta-analysis in 1975 and another in 1983 found that while education programmes in prison were beneficial for inmates, their effects on recidivism were inconclusive; the methods used in these meta-analyses have been considered to be of poor quality by modern standards.
+Later studies, however, consistently show that educational programmes reduce the rates of re-offending.
+A 1987 study of Federal Bureau of Prisons inmates found that those who participated in education programmes were 8.6% less likely to return to prison, and a 1997 study of 3,200 inmates in Maryland, Minnesota and Ohio found a reduction rate of 29%.
 A meta-analysis of 15 studies done in the US during the 1990s found that, on average, inmates who attended tertiary level education in prison were 31% less likely to re-offend.
-The RAND Corporation meta-analysis found that, on average, there was a reduction rate of 13% for inmates who participated in educational programs, and a meta-analysis of 57 studies in the US between 1980 and 2017 found the average recidivism reduction was 32%.
-An educational program created by the Bard Prison Initiative has a recidivism rate of 4% for people who only attended the course and 2.5% for those who completed it.
+The RAND Corporation meta-analysis found that, on average, there was a reduction rate of 13% for inmates who participated in educational programmes, and a meta-analysis of 57 studies in the US between 1980 and 2017 found the average recidivism reduction was 32%.
+A meta-analysis between 1980 and 2023 found an recidivism reduction of 24% overall, and a reduction of 12.4% when sources were limited to those since 2010, which were considered to be of the highest quality.
+An educational programme created by the Bard Prison Initiative has a recidivism rate of 4% for people who only attended the course and 2.5% for those who completed it.